yasmeenn88/AI-Driven-Employee-Performance-Attrition-Analyzer/README.md

 - **HR Analytics**: Generate insights into employee behavior and workforce trends for strategic decisions.

 Dataset link: [Kaggle Dataset – Employee Performance and Productivity](https://www.kaggle.com/datasets/mexwell/employee-performance-and-productivity-data)

+---

+## 📊 Interactive Dashboard

+The project includes a fully interactive, web-based **dashboard built with Streamlit and Plotly**, designed for non-technical HR users and managers.

+### Features of the Dashboard:

+- Visualize performance metrics using dynamic charts
+- Identify top performers, employees at risk of resignation, and those in need of support
+- Get AI-powered recommendations for each employee
+- Receive instant alerts for low satisfaction or high churn risk

+### Dashboard Preview (Coming Soon)

+Once deployed, the dashboard can be accessed through a browser and used internally by HR teams.
+It requires no coding knowledge.